zebrunner/carina/docs/advanced/mobile.md

 The main idea is the same as in [web-testing](http://qaprosoft.github.io/carina/automation/web/#implementation-of-page-objects).

 ### How to find locators for Android application
-To obtain the locators of web elements from an Android app, different programs are used, such as the latest Appium itself and a convenient Android SDK tool: uiautomatorviewer.
-It's located in $ANDROID_HOME/tools/bin and can be launched using the command line `./uiautomatorviewer`.
+To obtain the locators of elements from an Android app different programs are used such as Appium itself or convenient Android SDK tool: `uiautomatorviewer`.
 Example:
 ```
  @FindBy(xpath = "//*[@resource-id='name_input']")